skonves/generator-ts-website/README.md

 This generator is powered by [generator-ts-console](https://www.npmjs.com/package/generator-ts-console).
 You can use all of that generator's pompts, options, and arguments; however, note that `eslint` is preselected as the linter and cannot be changed.

+### Install React

+React is not included by default.
+However, this generator contains a subgenerator for installing React.

+After you have already scaffoled a website, run:
+`yo ts-website:react`

 ### Bundle Typescript and LESS files

 The generated project includes a Webpack config that handles the transpilation and bundling steps.
 From within your generated project: